Thames River Cruises in London

-From the water you will see a different side of London while learning about its history.
-Thames cruises can be closed tours or operate as a sightseeing "bus" on the most important river in England.
+From the water you will see a different side of London and learn about its history.
+Thames cruises can be closed tours or operate as a tourist "bus" on the most important river in England.

-There are many tours that are organized on the waters of the Thames River, from the most economical to the most exclusive, with on-board services such as dinners and live shows.
-These are the most popular ones:
+There are many tours organized on the waters of the River Thames, from the most economical to the most exclusive, with on-board services such as dinners and live shows.
+This is the most popular:

 The essential tour of London from the Thames

 Perfect if you want to rest and relax for a while from long walks around the city while enjoying the most popular skyline of London seen from the Thames at the best price.

 With departures every 30 or 40 minutes, the one-hour cruise on the Thames from Westminster to Greenwich is a one-hour closed boat tour, with a very economical price (it is the cheapest of the three that I recommend here) and very practical to know the skyline of London and up to 13 of its major attractions located on the banks of the river.